dantean/Gainz/README.md

 Deivid H. worked on ReadMe, presentation and bug fixing.

 Joseph M. worked on layout and structuring of the website.
+Also Worked on javascript and helped with bug fixes with the Api and Sql authentication.

 Iliyaas M. worked on api and getting it implemented on the website.